 The appblocker in no way disables the app from the screen, nor does it delete it, on Apple devices.
 Netsanity does not manipulate the app in any way, but our service intelligently blocks internet access specific to that app!
 On Apple devices, you can also hideapps from the restrictions page.
 There are several caveats to this feature so please read the hideapps help before you use it.

 Samsung Android Devices

 In addition to blocking internet access to the websites the app uses, if it is actually installed, it will be disabled.
 The reason it's important to also block internet access, is if the app is disabled but the internet is not, many apps have web based versions that can be accessed via a browser.
-Individual apps that are not listed in the Appblocker, may also be blocked from the "Manage Device View" accessible via the dropdown on the side menu of the user page, or the "Manage Device" button on the main page.
+Individual apps that are not listed in the Appblocker, may also be blocked from the "My Devices" accessible via the left-hand navigation, or the "My Devices" button on the main page.

 Not currently a Netsanity subscriber?
 Protect your family now.

 Last modified / checked by LD: 12/23/2018 4:11:37 PM